-The Dolpo region is unlike any place in the world.
+The Dolpo region Treks are unlike any place in the world!
 It is a high alpine fantasy land.
-Lying in the remote area of Nepal’s northwest Himalayas, Dolpo lies between amongst the Dhaulagiri mountain rage.
-The lower Dolpo and upper Dolpo trek are being more and more popular in the world.
+Lying in the remote area of Nepal’s northwest Himalayas, Dolpo Region lies between the Dhaulagiri mountain range.
+The lower Dolpo and Upper Dolpo trek are being more and more popular in the world.
 Though Dolpo District is the largest in Nepal (occupying 15% of the country), it is the least inhabited.
-Also interesting is that Dolpo is the highest inhabited region of Nepal.
-It is possible to hike for several days without seeing another human.
+Also interesting is that the Dolpo Region is the highest inhabited region of Nepal.
+Dolpo Region is possible to hike for several days without seeing another human.
 From dry, desolate lands to thriving valleys to cascading waterfalls and sacred lakes, the mystical Dolpo region will make you forget that you are on this planet.

 Our treks into the Dolpo region begin with an hour-long flight from the Kathmandu domestic airport to Nepalgunj, in the steaming Terai region.
 And again we fly to Juphal for 30 min.
 For both Upper and Lower Dolpo Treks, the trail begins by hiking to Dunai.
 From here, the path goes through verdant forests and agricultural fields.
 As trekkers climb higher, vegetation and signs of any life become sparser.
 In both treks, we have views of the colossal mountain Dhaulagiri (8,167 meters/26,794 feet), the 7th highest mountain in the world.
 While trekking in the Dolpo region, you get a taste of everything – snowy Himalayan peaks, lakes and waterfalls, forests, fascinating mountain culture, and complete solitude.
 Come check out this pristine mountain paradise!